jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 - `Towards Electronic Persistence Using ARK Identifiers`_ (July 2003)
 - `ARK and CDL Identifier conventions`_
 - `Archival Resource Key - Wikipedia`_
-- `Noid (Nice Opaque Identifiers)`_ open source software for minting and resolving ARKs on your own
+- `Noid (Nice Opaque Identifiers)`_, open source software for minting and resolving ARKs on your own
-- `ARK plugin for Omeka`_ that creates and manages ARKs for the Omeka open source web-publishing platform
+- `ARK plugin for Omeka`_, which creates and manages ARKs for the Omeka open source web-publishing platform
+- `ARK module for Drupal`_, which allows your Drupal site to act as a Name Mapping Authority (NMA)
 - `EZID service`_: long term identifiers made easy, if you would rather not install and maintain those services yourself
 - `N2T.net resolver`_: Name-to-Thing, a single global resolver at n2t.net